 Research findings are vital to provide the evidence base to inform stakeholder actions designed to improve children’s online safety.
 It is also important to know where gaps in the evidence base exist.

-The Evidence Group is collating information from pertinent research findings and communicating this to all stakeholders, with the aim of keeping the UK Council for Child Internet Safety (UKCCIS), and the wider public, up to date.
+The Evidence Group is collating information from pertinent research findings and communicating this to all stakeholders, with the aim of keeping the UK Council for Internet Safety (UKCIS), and the wider public, up to date.

 In coming months, it will cover evidence on technological change, safety tools and practices, and relevant research from other countries, as available.

-A series of Research Highlights provide succinct summaries of key findings important for the UKCCIS evidence base.
+A series of Research Highlights provide succinct summaries of key findings important for the UKCIS evidence base.
 Although they are not in themselves new research, they identify and link to original research sources.

 Each is produced in association with the author or organisation responsible for the original research.
 The Evidence Group has reviewed and revised each one, to ensure the quality of both the research source and the text of the Research Highlight.